 2) COVID-19 Grant: To give back to our incredible community, we are launching the Unruly COVID-19 Grant Program for educators looking to explore Splats.
 Fill out the application to apply to receive 2 Unruly Splats with activities for coding and playing at home.
 We are giving away 500 packs so apply soon while supplies last!

 3) Distance Learning Webinar: Stacia Wagers, a Library Media Specialist from Parkway schools, met with us to talk about her tips and best practices for distance learning.
 In the webinar she talked about how to communicate with students and teachers, how to evaluate student work remotely, how to keep students engaged, and how to connect students with each other.
-Watch the recording to hear her tips.
+Watch the recording to hear her tips on distance learning.

 Challenging times call for creative solutions.
-There are a lot of ways to make the switch to virtual teaching.
-If you have any tips on best practices you've found have worked for teaching at home, please reach out to us on twitter with the hashtag #WeAreUnruly or email us at email@example.com with your suggestions and we will include them in this blog!
+There are a lot of ways to make the switch to distance learning.
+If you have any tips on best practices you've found have worked for e-learning, please reach out to us on twitter with the hashtag #WeAreUnruly or email us at firstname.lastname@example.org with your suggestions and we will include them in this blog!